North America ATLAS of Plucked Instruments

 bluegrass :

-steel string guitar, 5 string banjo, mandolin, dobro, (plus string bass and fiddle),
+steel string guitar, 5 string banjo, mandolin, dobro, (plus standing bass and fiddle)

 country :